 Day 3: Day Trip to Tosh or Kheerganga

 Option A: Visit Tosh village (20 km from Kasol).
 The views from Tosh are stunning.
 Option B: Do the Kheerganga trek (12 km one way from Barshaini).
-Camp overnight at Kheerganga hot springs if doing the trek.
+Note that camping at the top of Kheerganga has been banned since 2018 by a High Court mandate, so plan to descend back to Barshaini or Kalga the same day, or stay at one of the dhabas just below the meadow.

 Day 4: Visit Manikaran and Rasol